2 John

 Walking in Truth and Love (vv.
 4-6)

-The elder rejoices that some of the congregation's members are walking in the truth and reiterates the commandment they have had from the beginning: that they love one another, and that love means walking according to God's commandments.
+The elder rejoices that some members of the congregation are walking in truth, then reiterates the commandment they have held from the beginning: to love one another, which means living in step with God's commandments.

 Warning against Deceivers (vv.
 7-9)

-The elder warns that many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh, identifying such a person as the deceiver and the antichrist, and he urges the congregation to watch themselves so that they do not lose what they have worked for but receive a full reward.
+The elder warns that many deceivers have gone into the world, refusing to confess Jesus Christ as coming in the flesh, the mark of the deceiver and the antichrist.
+He urges the congregation to guard themselves carefully, lest they forfeit what they have labored for and fall short of a full reward.

 Do Not Receive False Teachers (vv.
 10-11)

-The elder gives a direct instruction that anyone who does not bring the teaching of Christ should not be welcomed into their house or given any greeting, because to do so is to participate in that person's evil deeds.
+The elder is direct: anyone who comes without the teaching of Christ must not be welcomed into their home or even greeted, for to do so is to participate in that person's evil work.

 Closing (vv.
 12-13)

-The elder explains that he has much more to write but hopes to visit in person and speak face to face, so that their joy may be complete, and he sends greetings from the children of the chosen lady's sister — likely another congregation.
+The elder explains that he has much more to write but hopes to visit in person and speak face to face, so that their joy may be complete.
+He sends greetings from the children of the chosen lady's sister, likely another congregation.

 Chapter Summaries

-- 1The elder writes to a house church urging them to continue walking in truth and love while sharply warning them not to welcome traveling teachers who deny that Jesus Christ has come in the flesh, since such persons are deceivers and antichrists whose false doctrine must not be given a platform in the community.
+- 1The elder writes to a house church, urging them to walk in truth and love while warning them not to welcome any teacher who denies that Jesus Christ has come in the flesh.
+Such persons are deceivers and antichrists, and the community must not give their doctrine a foothold.